JGilsenan/klipperbackups/printer_data/config/stealthchanger/readme.md

 -----------------------------------------------------------
 Imagine you are setting up everything for a brand new build, you have T0 mounted, and you have the z_offset set to 0.0 (as well as gcode offsets, but those are always 0 for T0)

+Ensure that your printer has heat soaked for 1-2 hours and that the tool being used is heated to 150C for all of these steps.

 -----------------------------------------------------------
 Homing for the first time: